 A podcast about the moments that made the people who shape our culture

 Why did being one of the only Lebanese kids in Tennessee set Jad Abumrad onto the path of audio journalism?
 How did the sound of a toilet flushing almost ruin the pilot episode of Serial?
-What caused Josh Thomas to black out and rant to half a million people about Grindr?
+What led the star of Thelma and Louise to found the Geena Davis Institute on Gender in Media?

-Find the answer to these questions and more in season two of the Sydney Opera House podcast It's a Long Story.
-A podcast that explores the stories behind the big ideas of some of our most influential and acclaimed guests.
+Find the answer to these questions and more on It's A Long Story, the Sydney Opera House podcast exploring the stories behind the big ideas of some of our most influential and acclaimed guests.

 Julie Snyder is the Executive Producer and co-creator of Serial and S-Town.
 Before that, she spent almost 20 years working with Ira Glass on the much-loved public radio show and podcast, This American Life.
 Snyder has dedicated herself to developing the craft of modern storytelling, using the tools of journalism to tell personal stories that reflect complexity and nuance.
 Snyder spoke at the inaugural BingeFest at the Sydney Opera House in 2016 on the topic of “Binge-Worthy Journalism.”